Inevitabby/notes/cs2400/markdown/07 - Linked List Bag Implementation.md

 > 	2. Using the head node instead of a reference to it
 > 		- (You'll destroy your data)

-> **Note**: Pros and Cons
+## Pros and Cons

+**Pros**:
-> - Bag can grow and shrink in size as necessary
+- Bag can grow and shrink in size as necessary.
-> - Unused nodes and be garbage collected.
+- Unneeded nodes can be garbage collected.
-> - Adding/removing to end or beginning are relatively simple.
+- Adding/removing to end or beginning is relatively simple.

+**Cons**:
-> - Requires more meory than array of same length.
+- Requires more memory than array of same length.
-> - Removing specific entries requires traversal of the array
+- Removing specific entries requires costly traversal.